fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 ## Installing k3s

 I had limited success trying to install k3s through the official instructions.
-It was time consuming and I had issues with the master node coming online.
+It was time-consuming and I had issues with the master node coming online.
 Unfortunately, I don't recall the issues and I did not have enough time to look for the root cause of the issue (kids).
 I started over by re-flashing the SD cards and used the [k3sup](https://github.com/alexellis/k3sup) project by Alex Ellis.

 Assuming you installed k3sup, then it was really simple to create a k3s *server* node.
 A server node is the Kubernetes master.